Improve Your Health Today!

 Are you MOTIVATED?

-Need motivation to train?
+If you need motivation to train?
 For life?
 To achieve your dreams?
-Look no further than here
+Look no further than here:

 Are you HEALTHY?

 Your health is vitally important!
 You need to be healthy in order to safely pursue your goals and dreams.
-See where you stand and be prepared to make a difference in your life, as well as others.
+See where you stand and be prepared to make a difference in your health!
+Your life depends on it!

 Moderate Intensity (40-60% VO2 Max) 30 Min. /Day ≥ 5 Days/Week